Sleep's Nightly Performance

 Handles essential restore and repair functions

-Restores energy through mitochondria clean-up and renewal
+Enables mitochondria clean-up and renewal - our energy foundation!

 Transfers memories to long-term storage while making space for new memories